dotsunited/BundleFu/integration/twig/README.markdown

 Twig Integration
 ================

-Twig_Extension_BundleFu is a [Twig](http://www.twig-project.org) extension integrating Du_BundeFu into your applications using the Twig template language.
+BundleFu.php is a [Twig](http://www.twig-project.org) extension integrating Du_BundeFu into your applications using the Twig template language.

 ## Installation ##